 Assessments regarding the safety of a particular walking route assume in each case that children are accompanied.
-Where necessary, therefore, it is the responsibility of the parents/carers to make the arrangements for their child to be accompanied to and from the educational establishment by another responsible person, if they themselves cannot be available.
+Where necessary, therefore, it is incumbent on parents to make the arrangements for their child to be accompanied to and from the educational establishment by another responsible person, if they themselves cannot be available.

-32. What happens if my child misbehaves whilst travelling?
+33. What happens if my child misbehaves whilst travelling?